-Category 2 applies to you if you are working, whether on a paid or voluntary basis, but do not hold a practising certificate issued by the Society.
+Category 2B applies to you if you are working on a paid or voluntary basis and are not in Category 1 or Category 2A, or are not a wider fields member who has elected to be in Category 2C.

-- 2.3.1 Any learning activities undertaken that are directly relevant to your (actuarial or nonactuarial) role and contribute to the knowledge, skills and professionalism required for that role, or contribute more generally to your technical or professional development, may be counted as CPD. - 2.3.2 You must complete at least 20 hours of CPD within each CPD year, 10 of which must be from verifiable activities (e.g. attending professional meetings and seminars; listening to webcasts/podcasts may also be counted as verifiable CPD if it is done as part of a group activity and a record of the attendees is kept).
-If some of your CPD is from personally-assessed activities, you will be required to explain the activities on your annual CPD return to the Society and describe how they met the objective of developing or maintaining your professional skills. - 2.3.3 A minimum of 15 hours must relate to technical skills that are relevant to your practice area(s) or role.
-For this purpose, the term "technical skills" means knowledge and techniques that are directly relevant to the industry and commercial environment in which you are working including but not limited to actuarial principles and techniques. - 2.3.4 As breadth of activity is considered to be important, you must complete at least 4 distinct CPD activities, including at least two distinct activities relating to technical skills. - 2.3.5 Actuaries in Category 2 must attend such professionalism skills training as may be required by the Society.
+- 2.4.1 Any learning activities undertaken that are directly relevant to your (actuarial or non-actuarial) role and contribute to the knowledge, skills and professionalism required for that role, or contribute more generally to your technical or professional development, may be counted as CPD. - 2.4.2 You must complete at least 20 hours of CPD within each CPD year, 10 of which must be from verifiable activities (e.g. attending professional meetings and seminars; listening to webcasts/podcasts may also be counted as verifiable CPD if it is done as part of a group activity and a record of the attendees is kept).
+If some of your CPD is from personally-assessed activities, you will be required to explain the activities on your annual CPD return to the Society and describe how they met the objective of developing or maintaining your professional skills. - 2.4.3 A minimum of 15 hours must relate to topics that are relevant to your practice area(s) or role. - 2.4.4 As breadth of activity is considered to be important, you must complete at least 4 distinct CPD activities, including at least two distinct activities relating to technical skills.
+For this purpose, the term "technical skills" means knowledge and techniques that are directly relevant to the industry and commercial environment in which you are working which may include, but is not limited to, actuarial principles and techniques. - 2.4.5 Actuaries in Category 2B must attend such professionalism skills training as may be required by the Society.
 Actuaries may count such training towards their annual CPD requirement.
-Please see the Society's Professionalism Training Requirement document for further information. - 2.3.6 CPD excludes day-to-day work activities that form a normal part of an actuary's role.
+Please see the Society's Professionalism Training Requirement document for further information. - 2.4.6 CPD excludes day-to-day work activities that form a normal part of an actuary's role.
 Actuaries must not count work activities as CPD unless they can demonstrate that the activities in question are non-routine and contribute in a substantive way to the actuary's professional development.

-2.3.7 Actuaries who are in Category 2 for any part of the CPD year who are not working (or seeking to work) for more than three consecutive months in any one CPD year may undertake a proportionate amount of CPD subject to a minimum of 5 hours in respect of that CPD year.
+2.4.7 Actuaries who are in Category 2B for any part of the CPD year who are not working (or seeking to work) for more than three consecutive months in that CPD year may undertake a proportionate amount of CPD subject to a minimum of 5 hours in respect of that CPD year.
 The 5 hours may be obtained by verifiable activities, personally-assessed activities or a mixture of both.

-2.3.8 Summary of minimum requirements for Category 2 for each CPD year:
+2.4.8 Summary of minimum requirements for Category 2B for each CPD year:

-No. of Activities No. of Technical Skills Activities Total Hours Verifiable hours Relevant to Practice Area - hours External to your own firm - hours Professionalism skills 4 2 20 10 15 5 See (a)
+No. of Activities No. of Technical Skills Activities Total Hours Verifiable hours Relevant to Practice Area/role External to your own firm - hours Professionalism skills

+Activities - hours

+4 2 20 10 15 5 See (a)

-(a) Actuaries in Category 2 must complete such training on professionalism skills as may be required by the Society from time to time - see 2.3.5 above.
+(a) Actuaries in Category 2B must complete such training on professionalism skills as may be required by the Society from time to time - see 2.4.5 above.